briandconnelly/nicheconstruct/paper/02_methods.md

 \end{cases}
 $$ {#eq:IA}

-As a consequence of this form of density dependent selection, genotypes with sequentially increasing allelic states will tend to evolve.
-Because mutations are random (see below), each population will evolve different consecutive sequences.
+Because mutations occur randomly (see below), each population will evolve different consecutive sequences.
 These different sequences represent the unique niches constructed by populations.